 Q3.
-A Form of Religion without Power
+Form without Power

 Jeremiah said "The heart is deceitful above all things and it is exceedingly perverse and corrupt and severely, mortally sick.
 Who can know, perceive, understand, be acquainted with his own heart and mind."
 Jer.
 17:9.
 I believe psychologists today call it "Denial" or a "Disconnect"...believing one thing while acting or speaking another.....or "believing our own press release"...it follows self righteousness which leads to looking down and judging others based on how we believe we're doing or how we want others to perceive we're living.